great-expectations/great_expectations/docs/terms/metric.md

 ### Features and promises

 Metrics are values derived from one or more <TechnicalTag relative="../" tag="batch" text="Batches" /> that can be used to evaluate <TechnicalTag relative="../" tag="expectation" text="Expectations" /> or to summarize the result of <TechnicalTag relative="../" tag="validation" text="Validation" />.
+It can be helpful to think of a Metric as the answer to a question.
 A Metric could be a statistic, such as the minimum value of the column, or a more complex object, such as a histogram.
-Metrics are the core tool used to Validate data.
+Metrics are a core part of Validating data.

 ### Relationship to other objects

-Metrics are generated and stored as part of running Expectations against a Batch (and can be referenced as such).
-For example, if you have an Expectation that the mean of a column fall within a certain range, the mean of the column must first be computed to see if its value is as expected.
+Metrics are generated as part of running Expectations against a Batch (and can be referenced as such).
+For example, if you have an Expectation that the mean of a column falls within a certain range, the mean of the column must first be computed to see if its value is as expected.
 The generation of Metrics involves <TechnicalTag relative="../" tag="execution_engine" text="Execution Engine" /> specific logic.
-Metrics from previously run Expectation Suites can also be referenced through the use of <TechnicalTag relative="../" tag="evaluation_parameter" text="Evaluation Parameters" />.
+These Metrics can be included in <TechnicalTag relative="../" tag="validation_result" text="Validation Results" />, based on the `result_format` configured for them.
+In memory Validation Results can in turn be accessed by Actions, including the `StoreValidationResultAction` which will store them in the <TechnicalTag relative="../" tag="validation_result_store" text="Validation Results Store" />.
+Therefore, Metrics from previously run Expectation Suites can also be referenced by accessing stored Validation Results that contain them.

 ## Use cases